codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 # Testable code

-You need to do is to make sure that our code is tested.
-You cheated actually, but your focus was on learning how to get things done.
+You need to make sure that your code is tested.
+Your focus was on learning how to get things done, so we cheated a little.
 How much of your code are actually tested?
-No much?!
+Not much?
 Let's fix that!

 You will need to decouple your code to make it testable.

-Decoupled code have different logical components that is seperated out from each other.
+Decoupled code has different logical components that are separated out from each other.

 Let's look at the code below: